abcnorio/diffinmeans/README.md

 ### Qualitative version

 The qualitative version is only available for the UMS implementation.
 It allows to compare "4 of 5 vs. 8 of 10" regarding same/different means/ standard deviations.
-The function XXX calculates means and standard deviations from such qualitative success/failure input values.
+The function SucRatesIntBounds calculates means and standard deviations from such qualitative success/failure input values.
 Then the usual formula are used to calculate posterior probabilities.

 Example